 What did teachers do?

 If you thought things were crazy for parents and teens to do remote learning, how about what the teachers had to do for remote teaching?

-They had to convert their in school teaching structure to a remote teaching structure in a short timeframe.
-To keep students making forward progress to complete the coursework, they had to get all of their lessons plans converted to successfully teach in an online format.
+They had to convert their in-school teaching structure to a remote teaching structure in a short timeframe.
+To keep students making forward progress to complete the coursework, they had to get all their lesson plans converted to successfully teach in an online format.

 They had to shift their mindsets.
 They found it would take lots of trial and error to make the shift to distance learning.
 After having their lessons plans set for an in person learning structure, they had to make a shift to teaching on a computer and using technology they haven’t had to use before for teaching.

 Accept the extraordinary situation that is happening and reset the expectations for their students.
 Plan to do less in an online session.
 Not being sure about how much could be done in an online setting, teachers had to break the lesson down into smaller segments.

 Caring about their students and not being sure that remote learning could be brought to fruition or work for their students.
 They were forced to be opened minded and flexible.
 Even though they were working in a new environment with unknown results, they had to believe they could do it and did it.

 The teachers we got to know in the classroom began to make things happen on a screen.
 They did this so our teens could still go to school while they stayed home and stayed safe from the virus.